 The cinema landscape is going through a monumental shift brought on by the lockdowns and a court, which lifted restrictions on the studios from owning theaters and eventual block booking and circuit dealing.

 In August, a Federal Judge in New York sided with the US government’s recommendation in November to end the so-called Paramount decrees that ceased Hollywood’s monopoly on producing, distributing, and exhibiting films.

-US District Judge Analisa Torres said the Department of Justice “offered a reasonable and persuasive explanation” for why terminating the consent decrees would “serve the public interest in free and unfettered competition.”
+US District Judge Analisa Torres said the Antitrust Division of the Department of Justice “offered a reasonable and persuasive explanation” for why terminating the consent decrees would “serve the public interest in free and unfettered competition.”

 The decision reverses 70 years of antitrust law implemented by the Supreme Court in 1948 that held that the biggest studios had illegally monopolized the distribution and theatrical market.

-The only question remaining is when, not if, Disney or AT&T will decide to acquire AMC or Cinemark at a bargain-basement price.
+The only question remaining is which conglomerate Amazon, Disney, Comcast’s NBCUniversal, or AT&T’s WarnerMedia, will be first to acquire AMC or Cinemark at a bargain-basement price.

 Block Booking & Circuit Dealing

 The Paramount decrees separated Hollywood’s monopolization of film distribution and exhibition through specific three measures.